-Exterior doors.
+- Exterior doors.
 The main entrance of the residence hall is open from 8am to 5pm on weekdays.
-Outside of business hours, students who live in the building may enter by scanning their OSU ID card at the proximity access device at each entrance.
+Outside of business hours, students who live in the building may enter by scanning their OSU-Cascades ID card at the proximity access device at each entrance.

-Entry points to residential wings.
+- Entry points to residential wings.
 There is a second locked point of entry at elevators, stairwells, and/or entrances to residential wings.
-Students who live in the building can enter these areas by scanning their OSU ID card.
+Students who live in the building can enter these areas by scanning their OSU-Cascades ID card.

-Room doors.
-Students can enter their room area by scanning their OSU ID card.
+- Room doors.
+Students can enter their room area by scanning their OSU-Cascades ID card.

 A courtesy phone is located outside every residence hall entrance to allow guests to call residents and announce their arrival.
 This phone can also be used to cal 9-1-1 if necessary.

-Residential Education staff help provide security inside residence halls.
-Each University Housing & Dining Services building has a Residential Education staff member on duty from 8 p.m. to 8 a.m. every day.
-Residents can contact the staff member on duty using the duty phone number posted in each building.
-These upper-division students are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.
+Residential Education and Housing staff help provide security inside residence halls.
+The residence hall has a staff member on duty from 5 p.m. to 8 a.m. every day.
+Residents can contact the staff member on duty using the duty phone number posted in the building.
+These student leaders are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.

-In addition, a Residence Hall Director or another professional staff member is available 24 hours a day.
-These full-time, live-in professionals, with a background in higher education, are always available by cell phone to assist in escalated or crisis situations.
+In addition, a professional staff member is available 24 hours a day.
+These full-time professionals, with a background in higher education, are always available by cell phone to assist in escalated or crisis situations.

-In addition to Residential Education staff, OSU-Cascades Department of Public Safety (DPS) work to make the campus a safe environment.
+In addition to Residential Education and Housing staff, OSU-Cascades Campus Safety (DPS) work to make the campus a safe environment.

 Emergency Lights are strategically placed throughout the OSU-Cascades Campus, providing a lighted walkway and emergency access to DPS.
-By pressing the call button on the pole, a blue light is activated, providing a beacon signal while immediately connecting the caller to the campus Department of Public Safety.
-For more information on campus security and safety tips, visit the OSU-Cascades Department of Public Safety website.
+By pressing the call button on the pole, a blue light is activated, providing a beacon signal while immediately connecting the caller to the campus Campus Safety.
+For more information on campus security and safety tips, visit the OSU-Cascades Campus Safety website.

 To enhance safety and security efforts within the hall, and dining center, security video cameras may be placed in a hall, lobby, or other public area.
 These cameras are typically in set locations.
 However, if there is a concern for property damage or personal security, cameras may also be temporarily placed to monitor an area.
 To ensure personal privacy, the cameras are located in areas where people would not expect to be private.
 No cameras are placed in restrooms or resident rooms.

 These cameras are not continuously monitored but are intended to be used in investigations of alleged policy violations.
-If images are needed to address property damage or personal security concerns, the OSU-Cascades Department of Public Safety is the coordinating agency assigned to control access to that information.
+If images are needed to address property damage or personal security concerns, the OSU-Cascades Campus Safety is the coordinating agency assigned to control access to that information.

-Questions regarding the cameras or the use of recorded information can be directed to UHDS.
+Questions regarding the cameras or the use of recorded information can be directed to Residential Education and Housing staff.

 Living Safety in a Community